-We believe that the Mathematics Division not only provides a rich environment for studying and researching mathematics but what is more important is to actually conduct research activities of students’ own problems, solve them, and present their findings to the public.
-The joy of solving a problem after much thought is priceless, we hope this will be your experience during your time at Sophia University.
+We believe that the Mathematics Division provides a rich environment for studying and researching mathematics, but more importantly, it allows students to conduct research activities of their own problems, solve them, and present their findings to the public.
+The joy of solving a problem after much thought is priceless, and we hope this will be their experience during their time at Sophia University.

-The career paths of graduates of the Master’s Program, including the former Graduate Program in Mathematics, used to be advancement to the Doctoral Program, teaching at junior high/high schools, finance, insurance, etc. However, in recent years, as society’s need for experts in mathematics have become greater, many graduates have been employed in companies in a wide range of industries.
-In addition to this, many graduates of Doctoral Program aim to work as researchers and many graduates have gained employments at universities, National Institute of Technology, and other institutions throughout Japan.
+The career paths of graduates of the Master’s Program, including the former Graduate Program in Mathematics, used to be advancement to the Doctoral Program, teaching at junior high/high schools, finance, insurance, etc. However, in recent years, society’s need for experts in mathematics has become greater, so many graduates have been employed in companies in a wide range of industries.
+In addition, many graduates of Doctoral Program aim to work as researchers and have gained employments at universities, the National Institute of Technology, and other institutions throughout Japan.

 The Mathematics Division provides instruction with the “Mathematics Seminar” as the center of education and research.
-At the very beginning of the seminar, each graduate student reads and present a basic research paper or a technical book.
-However, once they decide their own research theme, they instead present the progress and results of their research.
-During this process, students also receive research guidance from their academic supervisors or faculty members, thus providing an important opportunity for students aiming to complete their thesis.
+At the start of the seminar, each graduate student reads and presents a basic research paper or a technical book.
+However, once they decide their own research theme, they present the progress and results of their research.
+During this process, students also receive research guidance from their academic supervisors or faculty members, thus providing an important opportunity for students who are aiming to complete their thesis.
 In addition, students study specialized topics through lecture courses.
-This enables the students to link the basic mathematics learned in undergraduate courses with current cutting-edge research, making it possible for them to apply to their own studies.
+This enables the students to link the basic mathematics learned in undergraduate courses with current cutting-edge research, making it possible for them to apply it to their own studies.

 Available Teaching Licenses and Subjects

-- High School (Specialized; Mathematics, Science, Industry, Informatics)
+- High School Specialized Teacher (Mathematics, Science, Industry, and Information)

-※Only Master’s Program students are eligible to obtain a teaching license.
-In addition, only subjects for a which a Type 1 license has already been obtained or for which the requirements for obtaining a Type 1 license have been met can be obtained.
+*Only Master’s Program students are eligible to obtain a teaching license.
+In addition, only subjects for a which a Type 1 license has already been obtained or for which the requirements for obtaining a Type 1 license have been met can be taken.

 Polite Research Guidance

-The average number of graduate students per faculty member in the Mathematics Division is about one.
-Compared to national or public universities with larger number of students, the research guidance is more detailed and attentive to the level of each student.
+The average number of graduate students per faculty member in the Mathematics Division is approximately one.
+Compared to national or public universities with larger number of students, the research guidance is more detailed and is provided according to the level of each student.